Autopurge CDN cache for Ghost blogs (Cloudflare and Bunny CDN)

 Here, I show some basic steps to deploy Cloudflare workers with some easy settings from the Dashboard.
 This guide is for non tech-savvy people.

-CDN Cache Purge Worker
+CDN Cache Purge Control

 This above code can be used to purge multiple sites on the same account by changing the Zone id for Cloudflare and the PullZone id for Bunny CDN.